Frustrating SEO Problems

 Emoji spamming is not new.
 Back in 2015 Google killed Emojis from showing up in search results.
 However recent times Google has allowed emojis back into SERPs and people are already taking advantage of it.

-When asked whether emojis conform to Google’s guidelines in 2016, John Mueller said: “So we generally try to filter those out from the snippets, but it is not the case that we would demote a web site or flag it as web spam if it had emojis or other symbols in the description.”
+When asked whether emojis conform to Google’s guidelines in 2016, John Mueller said that Google generally tries to filter those out from the snippets, but it is not the case that they would demote a website or flag it as web spam if it had emojis or other symbols in the description.

 Emojis will be filtered out by Google, however, if they’re considered misleading, look too spammy, or are completely out of place.